 The Regulatory Flexibility Act (5 U.S.C.
 601 et seq.)
 (RFA), imposes certain requirements with respect to federal rules that are subject to the notice and comment requirements of section 553(b) of the Administrative Procedure Act (5 U.S.C.
 551 et seq.) and that are likely to have a significant economic impact on a substantial number of small entities.
 For purposes of its analyses under the RFA, PWBA continues to consider a small entity to be an employee benefit plan with fewer than 100 participants.
-The basis of this definition is found in section 104(a)(2)of ERISA, which permits the Secretary of Labor to prescribe simplified annual reporting for pension plans that cover fewer than 100 participants.
-Because this guidance was originally issued an interim final rule pursuant to the authority and deadlines prescribed in sections 306(b)(2) of SOA, RFA does not apply, and regulatory flexibility analysis is not required.
-However, in the interim final rule, the Department requested comments regarding any special issues facing small plans, or any alternative approaches that would assist small plans with compliance with respect to the assessment of civil penalties under ERISA section 502(c)(7) and the conforming amendments to existing administrative and procedural regulations relating to the assessment of civil penalties under ERISA sections 502(c)(2), (c)(5), and (c)(6).
-No such comments were received.
+The basis of this definition is found in section 104(a)(2) of ERISA, which permits the Secretary to prescribe simplified annual reporting for pension plans that cover fewer than 100 participants.
+Because this guidance is issued as an interim final rule pursuant to the authority and deadlines prescribed in sections 306(b)(2) of SOA, RFA does not apply, and regulatory flexibility analysis is not required.
+However, the Department wishes to address in its final rulemaking any special issues facing small plans with respect to the assessment of civil penalties under ERISA section 502(c)(7) and the conforming amendments to existing administrative and procedural regulations relating to the assessment of civil penalties under ERISA sections 502(c)(2), (c)(5), and (c)(6).